Physical Reasoning and Object Planning for Household Embodied Agents: Limitations

 \section{Limitations}

 This work focuses on dealing with contextual connotations associated with an object when deciding whether to use it as a substitute for task execution.
 We further considered abstract physical variable level analysis to highlight the evolution of usability with various physical abstractions.
-While determining the values of these variables may appear straightforward in the Ai2Thor Simulator, achieving the same in real-life scenarios requires a resilient model.
-Even if we are able to calculate the variables, there is a limitation to which an object's state could be represented using abstract physical variables.
-When comparing objects, sometimes we need to understand their exact situation to make a decision about their usability.
+While determining the values of these variables may appear straightforward in the AI2Thor Simulator, achieving the same in real-life scenarios requires a resilient model.
+Even if we can calculate the variables, there is a limitation to which an object's state could be represented using abstract physical variables.
+When comparing objects, sometimes we need to understand their exact situation to decide their usability.
 To develop robust embodied agents capable of dealing with such explicit reasoning along with abstract commonsense reasoning capabilities, further work needs to be directed along with integrating multi-modal reasoning capabilities in addition to commonsense reasoning.
-In addition to this, in this study, we assumed that all the objects were allowed to be used by the agent.
-In some cases, it might be possible that the human companion of the agent might have kept an object because of a certain way and didn't want it disturbed.
-Thus the agent might need to re-calculate the object use preference in accordance with this newly imposed human preference.
+In addition, in this study, we assumed that all the objects were allowed to be used by the agent.
+In some cases, it might be possible that the human companion of the agent might have kept an object in a certain way and didn't want it disturbed.
+Thus, the agent might need to re-calculate the object use preference as per this newly imposed human preference.
 Further works along this line would enable us to move an inch closer toward Embodied agents capable of such constrained planning capabilities in addition to multi-modal commonsense reasoning.